Robert Anderson (Union officer): Fort Sumter

-In November 1860, Anderson was assigned to command of U.S. forces in and around Charleston, South Carolina.
-When South Carolina seceded in December 1860, Anderson remained loyal to the Union although he was a native of Kentucky and a former slaveowner.
-He moved his small garrison from Fort Moultrie, which was indefensible, to the more modern and more defensible Fort Sumter, in the middle of Charleston Harbor.
-In February 1861, the Confederate States of America was formed and took charge.
-Confederate President Jefferson Davis ordered for the fort be captured.
+In November 1860, Anderson was assigned to command of U.S. forces in and around Charleston, South Carolina, replacing Colonel John L. Gardner.
+With South Carolina headed for secession in December 1860, Gardner, feeling that the small garrison at Fort Moultrie was under-armed, had attempted to draw arms and ammunition from the Federal arsenal in the city, but was prevented from doing so by a crowd of civilians.
+His attempt sparked local protests, and Secretary of the Army John B. Floyd decided that Gardner, a Massachusetts native, should be replaced by a Southerner.
+Anderson, a former slave owner from Kentucky and generally sympathetic to the South, was selected.

+Anderson moved the garrison from Fort Moultrie, which was indefensible, to the more modern and more defensible Fort Sumter, in the middle of Charleston Harbor, an action which caused great consternation in South Carolina, which responded by taking Fort Moultrie and the other Federal assets in the harbor and the city.
+In the immediate aftermath of Anderson's move, President James Buchanan and War Secretary Floyd claimed that Anderson had gone against orders, until an examination of War Department files showed that he had acted within the discretion he had been given.

+In February 1861, the Confederate States of America was formed and took command of the campaign against Fort Sumter in South Carolina.
+Confederate President Jefferson Davis ordered that the fort should be taken.
 The artillery attack was commanded by Brigadier General P. G. T. Beauregard, who had been Anderson's student at West Point.
-The attack began April 12, 1861, and continued until Anderson, badly outnumbered and outgunned, surrendered the fort on April 13.
+The attack began on April 12, 1861, and continued until Anderson, badly outnumbered and outgunned, surrendered the fort on April 13.
 The battle began the American Civil War.
-No one was killed in the battle on either side, but one Union soldier was killed and another was mortally wounded during a 50-gun salute to the flag just before the fort was surrendered.
+No one was killed in the battle on either side, but one Union soldier was killed, and another was mortally wounded during a 50-gun salute to the flag just before the fort was surrendered.

 Status as national hero

 Anderson's actions in defense of Fort Sumter made him an immediate national hero.
 He was promoted to brigadier general in the Regular Army, effective May 15.
-Anderson took the fort's 33-star flag with him to New York City, where he participated in a Union Square patriotic rally that was the largest public gathering in North America until then.
+Anderson took the fort's 33-star flag with him to New York City, where he participated in a Union Square patriotic rally that was, at the time, the largest public gathering in North America.